ktan185/GraphCalculator/README.md

 SOFTENG 281 Project III

-A Graph calculator to that checks information about directed graphs such as:
+A Graph calculator that checks information about directed graphs such as:
 - Reflexivity
 - Symmetry
 - Antisymmetry